Kadha Innuvare

 Kadha Innuvare is a 2024 Indian Malayalam-language comedy-drama film written and directed by Vishnu Mohan.
 A remake of the Telugu film C/o Kancharapalem (2018), the film stars Biju Menon, Nikhila Vimal, Methil Devika and Siddique in the lead roles.

 Plot

 An anthology of four unusual stories where each couple fights to be with the ones they love against all odds.

 Ramachandran is a peon at a Kerala Government office in Thiruvananthapuram.
-M. S. Lekshmi is a new engineer who is transferred to his office.
+Lekshmi is a new engineer who is transferred to his office.
 A warm friendship blossoms between Ramachandran and Lekshmi, despite their class and educational difference.

-Ramu is a poor schoolboy in a remote Palakkadan village harbouring an untold love towards his classmate.
+Ramu is a poor schoolboy in a remote Palakkadan village harbouring an untold love towards his classmate Janaki.
 Joseph is a firebrand young political worker in Alappuzha who meets and has a hate-turned-to-love relationship with bold college girl Uma.

-Hakkim Shahjahan is a good-natured BEVCO employee in Idukki who harbours untold love towards a purdah-clad woman who visits his shop daily.
+An unnamed man is a good-natured BEVCO employee in Idukki who harbours untold love towards a purdah-clad woman Nazeema who visits his shop daily.
 Where fate takes these four loverboys and their ladyloves, is the plot of the movie.